HISPlayer/UnityiOS-SDK/hisplayer-api.md

 Provides information about the total duration in milliseconds, of the current video of a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected HISPlayerTrack[] GetTracks(int playerIndex)
-Provides information about a track of a certain stream.
+Provides the list of the video tracks of the current video playing on a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackBitrate(int playerIndex, int trackIndex)
 Get the bitrate of a certain track of a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.